PedalPlayground/pedalplayground/README.md

 **Requests must include the following:**

-1. The pedal brand and name in the title of your request
+1. The pedal brand and name in the title of your request,
-2. A high resolution image of the pedal (top-down view, preferably white background, straight on perspective)
+2. A high resolution image of the pedal (top-down view, preferably white background, straight on perspective),
-3. The dimensions of the pedal in inches (make sure the dimensions are accurate and include jacks and other protrusions)
+3. The dimensions of the pedal in inches (make sure the dimensions are accurate and include jacks and other protrusions).

-Post one issue for each pedal you're requesting
+Please post a new issue for each pedal you are requesting!

-**Before you submit, please check for the following:**
+**Before you submit, please consider the following:**

--   Is your pedal a new releases from a popular builder?
-If so, those are added automatically -- there is no need to make a request.
+-   New releases from a popular builder are added to the database automatically -- there is no need to make a request for those,
--   Is your pedal an alternative colorway of something that's already in the database?
-If so, we're sorry but we're no longer accepting requests for alternate colorways to help keep the project size manageable.
+-   Please do not request alternative colorways.
+To help keep the project size manageable we will no longer be accepting those requests,
--   Has your pedal already been added to a recent [pending pull](https://github.com/PedalPlayground/PedalPlayground.github.io/pulls) by one of our contributors?
+-   Please check to see if your pedal request hasn't already been covered by a [pending pull](https://github.com/PedalPlayground/PedalPlayground.github.io/pulls) by one of our contributors,
--   Has your pedal already been [requested by somebody else](https://github.com/PedalPlayground/PedalPlayground.github.io/issues)?
+-   Please check if your pedal hasn't already been [requested by somebody else](https://github.com/PedalPlayground/PedalPlayground.github.io/issues).

-### Please remain patient! ###
+### PLEASE REMAIN PATIENT ###

-Even if your request is marked to be closed it can still take several weeks for updates to get pulled into the main project.
+Even if your request has been completed and linked to a pull request it may still take several weeks for updates to get pulled into the main project.
+The individual contributors have no control over that so please remain patient.

-Please **do not** bump/repost pedal requests.
-It does not help.
-If we haven't addressed your request it is probably due to a lack of quality photos available, not because we've overlooked it.
-Thank you.
+Please **do not** bump/repost pedal requests!

+If we haven't gotten to your request yet there is probably a good reason for it (insufficient image quality, lack of published dimensions, etc).